 UCLA has played a unique role in the history of research on autism.
 In the 1950's, considerably before other major universities, UCLA had an active research program concerned with characterizing children with autism.
 The research and treatment conducted over the past 50 years at UCLA has set the standard for many of the research and treatment models currently used to understand autism and optimize the treatment of individuals with autism.
-Stronger coalescence of the group was achieved when Dr. Dan Geschwind, with the strong support from Dr Peter Whybrow, Director of the Semel Institute for Neuroscience and Human Behavior, organized all of the research and clinical programs under one administrative structure, the Center for Autism Research and Treatment (CART).
-This was spurred by the establishment in 2003 of the STAART center funded by NIH, under the guidance of Dr. Marian Sigman and Dr. Geschwind, the co-principal investigators of the NIH funded STAART center.
+Stronger coalescence of the group was achieved when Dr. Dan Geschwind, with the strong support from Dr. Peter Whybrow, Director of the Semel Institute for Neuroscience and Human Behavior, organized all of the research and clinical programs under one administrative structure, the Center for Autism Research and Treatment (CART).
+This was spurred by the establishment in 2003 of the STAART center funded by NIH, under the guidance of CART cofounders Dr. Marian Sigman and Dr. Geschwind, as the co-principal investigators of the STAART grant.
 Currently, Dr. Susan Bookheimer leads the CART ACE Center grant, Dr. Geschwind directs the CART ACE Genetics Network grant, and Dr. Kasari leads a new CART ACE Treatment Network grant.

 - Dr. Ivar Lovaas established behavior modification as the first effective treatment for autism.